happy family of three

 HealthPlans of NC

 Insurance involves monthly premiums, deductibles, categories, out-of-pocket expenses, out-of-network costs, and premium tax credits.
-And for a lot of people, these terms can bring up stress and confusion.
+For many people, these terms can cause stress and confusion.

-Those searching for the best individual or family plan often come across these daunting terms.
-It can be hard to fully understand what any of it means and how it impacts your bottom line.
-Plus, you may not know how to effectively compare plans.
+Those searching for the best individual or family plan often encounter these daunting terms.
+It can be hard to fully understand what it means and how it impacts your bottom line.
+Plus, you may not know how to compare plans effectively.

-In this article, we’ll be diving into areas that you should be considering when looking at healthcare plans and why they matter.
-You’ll also learn about the best family health insurance plans and how to choose the right one for you.
+In this article, we’ll dive into areas you should consider when looking at healthcare plans and why they matter.
+You’ll also learn about the best family health insurance plans and how to choose the right one.

 Things to Know Before You Pick a Health Insurance Plan

 Choosing an individual or family health insurance plan isn’t easy.
-First, you have to do your research on monthly premiums, out-of-pocket costs, out-of-network expenses, tax credits, and more before you make a decision.
+First, you have to research monthly premiums, out-of-pocket costs, out-of-network expenses, tax credits, and more before making a decision.

-It’s a lot, to say the least.
-However, it’s not impossible once you break it down and have a comprehensive understanding of what each term means and how it may affect you.
+It’s a lot.
+However, it’s not impossible once you break it down and comprehensively understand what each term means and how it may affect you.

 Below are details that you should take into consideration as you look at all of your plan options.